-The VRRP function is enabled.
+On The VRRP function is enabled.

-The VRRP function is disabled.
+0ff (default setting) The VRRP function is disabled.

 Send trap (VRRP master)

 Activates/deactivates the sending of SNMP traps when the device is the VRRP master.

 The sending of SNMP traps is active.
 The prerequisite is that in the Diagnostics > Status Configuration > Alarms (Traps) dialog the Alarms (Traps) function is enabled and at least one trap destination is specified.